Harvesting leading practices

 We do not fund

-To learn about future grant opportunities, we encourage you to stay in touch though email subscription, RSS, or social media.
+To learn about future grant opportunities, we encourage you to stay in touch through email subscription, RSS or social media.
 Email subscribers will be notified within hours of our updates.